-No student may rush, pledge, join, recruit for, participate in, perpetuate, contribute funds to, or otherwise engage in activities as an actual or prospective member of an Unrecognized Greek Organization while on any property owned or under the control of the College (referred to as the "Lafayette Campus"), including, but not limited to, the public and private areas of the College, residence halls or other living areas on campus, as well as other buildings and facilities, including the grounds, athletic fields and other property of the College, or while otherwise using Lafayette's resources, wherever they may be located.
+No student may rush, pledge, join, recruit for, participate in, perpetuate, contribute funds to, or otherwise engage in activities as an actual or prospective member of an unrecognized organization while on any property owned or under the control of the College (referred to as the "Lafayette Campus"), including, but not limited to, the public and private areas of the College, residence halls or other living areas on campus, as well as other buildings and facilities, including the grounds, athletic fields, and other property of the College, or while otherwise using Lafayette's resources, wherever they may be located.
 (Such conduct is hereinafter referred to as "Prohibited On-Campus Conduct.")
-Prohibited On-Campus Conduct also extends to the use of College-provided electronic mail, telephone service, servers, or other College-supplied technology, even when physically off of campus property, if using Lafayette's resources to reach on to campus to engage in conduct regarding an Unrecognized Greek Organization.

-The foregoing broad prohibition on the use of any College property in connection with Prohibited On-Campus Conduct by Unrecognized Greek Organizations is intended to make clear that any such conduct is undertaken without College approval or endorsement, and constitutes a violation of this Policy.
+Prohibited On-Campus Conduct also extends to the use of College-provided electronic mail, telephone service, servers, or other College-supplied technology, even when physically off of campus property, if using Lafayette's resources to reach onto campus to engage in conduct regarding an unrecognized organization.
+The foregoing broad prohibition on the use of any College property in connection with Prohibited On-Campus Conduct by unrecognized organizations is intended to make clear that any such conduct is undertaken without College approval or endorsement, and constitutes a violation of this Policy.

-An Unrecognized Greek Organization is any fraternity, sorority, or other similar social organization that:
+Definition: An unrecognized organization is any fraternity, sorority, or other similar social organization that:

-• Previously was recognized by the College but is no longer so recognized; or

-- Has a membership and purpose substantially identical to a fraternity or sorority that previously was recognized by the College but is no longer recognized by the College, even if operating under a different name; or - Purports to be any other fraternity, sorority, or Greek organization not recognized by the College, regardless of whether it has a national affiliation or is recognized elsewhere.
+- Previously was recognized by the College but is no longer so recognized; or - Has a membership and purpose substantially identical to a fraternity or sorority that previously was recognized by the College but is no longer recognized by the College, even if operating under a different name; or - Purports to be any other fraternity, sorority, or Greek organization not recognized by the College.

-The College retains full and final authority to determine whether a particular organization is operating as an Unrecognized Greek Organization, and to determine whether a particular student is engaging in Prohibited On-Campus Conduct with an Unrecognized Greek Organization.
-Any student who violates the College's policy against Prohibited On-Campus Conduct with an Unrecognized Greek Organization will automatically be brought before the Student Conduct Committee, and be subject to the full range of disciplinary sanctions available at the College, up to and including expulsion.
-Moreover, any such Organization may itself be subject to additional organization-wide discipline, legal action, and in appropriate circumstances, could face civil and criminal penalties.
-Participation by students in Unrecognized Greek Organizations while completely off campus, without the use of any College resources, and without reaching onto campus to engage in conduct is strongly discouraged, but is not prohibited.
-Students also are reminded that they are representatives of Lafayette College wherever they are.
-Conduct away from the campus reflects upon the student and the College, and the College may take disciplinary action against students for misbehavior off-campus.
+The College retains full and final authority to determine whether a particular organization is operating as an unrecognized organization, and to determine whether a particular student is engaging in Prohibited On-Campus Conduct with an unrecognized organization.

+Any student who violates the College's policy against Prohibited On-Campus Conduct with an unrecognized organization will automatically be brought before the Faculty Committee on Student Conduct, and be subject to the full range of disciplinary sanctions available at the College, up to and including expulsion.
+Moreover, any such organization may itself be subject to additional organization-wide discipline, legal action, and in appropriate circumstances, could face civil and criminal penalties.